Hamish Kerr

 How many medals does Hamish Kerr have?

 Hamish Kerr has one Olympic medal, gold from 2024.
-He also has a gold medal from the Commonwealth Games, three medals from the World Indoor Championships, and many more medals from other national and international competitions.
+He also has a gold medal from the Commonwealth Games, a Gold medal from the 2025 World Championships, three medals from the World Indoor Championships, and many more medals from other national and international competitions.

 Who is Hamish Kerr’s partner? | Is Hamish Kerr Married?